Thayalakrishnan/django_markdown_converter/notes/examples/post.md

 { blocktype="dl list" }

 Second Term
-: This is one definition of the second term.
+: This is the first definition of the second term.
-: This is another definition of the second term.
+: This is the second definition of the second term.
 { blocktype="dl list" }

 Third Term
-: This is one definition of the third term.
+: This is the first definition of the third term.
-: This is another definition of the third term.
+: This is the second definition of the third term.
 { blocktype="dl list" }

 ## Footnotes { blocktype="heading" }